endepointe/EP_CompanyManagement/README.md

 equal to 35% of the project cost.

 #### Front_End
-The front-end will provide a gateway for the account managers and contractors.
+The front-end will provide a gateway for the account types to manage aspects of their user type.

 Each gateway will allow the user types to log into their account or create one if they are new users.